 Ever noticed that Kate Middleton is rarely seen without her coat on?
 Well, this isn't because she tends to run cold but rather because of an official royal rule.
-According to Her Majesty the Queen, taking off one's coat in public is considered "unladylike," so she instructs the women not to do so.
+As Her Majesty the Queen put it, taking off one's coat in public is considered "unladylike," so she instructed the women not to do so.

 Even if the event takes place inside someone's home, if the cameras are there, it is still considered an official public engagement, and the rules remain applicable.
 In fact, even if the heating is on and one's sweating away, the coat must always stay on.
 No one said being a royal was easy!

 Jeans Only For Casual Events